-I’ve experience many wildly talented and creative people who are terrified to put their creative work out into the world.
+I’ve experienced many wildly talented and creative people who are terrified to put their creative work out into the world.
 I am one of these people.

 It’s scary out there.
 It’s much safer to not risk anything.
 To not write the controversial blog posts.
 To not write the book that you really want to write.
 To not say what you truly think when someone asks your opinion.
 But I also believe that safety is overrated.